Garage Space for Rent At Your Home

 - If at any point you decide you don’t want the building before your contract has ended, simply notify the rental company.
 They’ll pick up the building and you won’t owe any more money if the building is still in decent shape.

 - Customize your building to suit your needs.
-You can build shelves or even use it as a workshop or living area.
+You can build shelves or even use it as a shed for business or living area.